danielkunin/Deeplearning-Visualizations/article/optimization.md

 - Even if you choose the best possible hyperparameters, the trained model will not exactly match the provided ground truth (blue line) because the dataset is just a <span class="sidenote">proxy</span> for the ground-truth distribution.
 - The larger the training set size, the closer your trained model parameters will be to the parameters used to generate the data.
 - If your learning rate is too large, your algorithm won't converge.
 If it is too small, your algorithm will converge slowly.
-- If your batch size is too small, your parameter values will usually oscillate around the ground truth.
 - If the initial point (the red dot) is close to the ground truth and the hyperparameters (learning rate and batch size) are tuned properly, your algorithm will converge quickly.

 As you can see, each hyperparameter has a different impact on the convergence of your algorithm.
 Let's dig deeper into each hyperparameter.